kowalski7cc/xpenguins-gnome-shell-extension/Readme.md

   This is just helpful for me to do testing.
   It is also a lot more verbose than the release branches.
   Default branch is not guaranteed to be stable at *any* commit.
-* Bookmark 'themes' is an attempt to get on-the-fly theme loading and removing working such that the animation doesn't have to be restarted every time these change.
 * Bookmark 'windowed-mode' is an attempt to get windowed mode working, i.e. toons run around in a specified window.
+* I attempt to make new features with bookmarks instead of branches.